Assurance-Workbench/Goal-Structuring-Notation-VSCode/docs/source/index.rst

 To export the diagram into a SVG, you need to select the window containing the diagram and press 'Alt + E'.
 A window will popup and ask for the location and filename where the SVG is to be saved.

+Animated center selection is enabled with 'Alt-C' and fit to screen with 'Alt-F'.

 Example Repositories
 --------------------